Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 These users, roles, types and label are used by SELinux rules to allow or deny access to resources.
 For example, a web server will only have access to resources with type `httpd_sys_content_t` and `httpd_sys_config_t`.
 If trying to access a file unrelated to httpd, SELinux will deny access even if the web server has DAC access.
-This is an implementation of least privilege.
+This is an implementation of the least privilege principle.

 By default, a new file inherits the context from its parent directory.
 We can specify rules in SELinux to override this default, called a **type transition**.